Ingenuity that shapes society

 Ingenuity for life

 Digitalization is dramatically transforming manufacturing.
-Both process and discrete industries are benefitting from seamless integration of data from product development, production and supply chain helps manufacturers respond to customer needs.
+The seamless integration of data from product development, production and supply chain helps manufacturers respond to customer needs.
 Companies in Australia and New Zealand have a lot to offer, and much to gain.

 In an environment where competition is intense, manufacturers need to stay ahead of market trends.
-Customers today want tailored products that are affordable, and yet still manufactured to a professional standard and delivered in a timely manner.
-In order to fulfill these expectations, industrial manufacturers and SMEs must produce goods with a high degree of flexibility and manage the whole process from ordering, product development, production and delivery.
+Customers today want tailored products that are affordable, and yet still manufactured to a high standard and delivered in a timely manner.
+To fulfil those expectations, industrial manufacturers and SMEs must produce goods with a high degree of flexibility and manage the whole process from ordering, product development, production and delivery.

 Siemens’ innovations enable manufacturers to upgrade to the latest digital product development and production methods.
-As a result, companies can significantly improve flexibility and speed, and thus increase customer satisfaction.
+As a result, companies can significantly improve flexibility and speed, increasing customer satisfaction.

 Industry is responsible for ¼ of the energy used worldwide.